Santo Domingo Greenbelt: Endangerment

 Many zones that are protected are being affected by over-urbanization and lack of law enforcement.
-Most of the poor population in the D.N live in the surroundings of Ozama River and Isabela River which causes pollution problem and lack of control.
+Most of the poor population in the DN live in the surroundings of Ozama River and Isabela River which causes pollution problem and lack of control.
 As a result, much of the project today is in danger for the exception of a few parts.
 Arroyo Manzano is increasingly being sub-urbanized due to population pressure.